mattsdni/atlas-db/README.md

 atlas-db.yaml files respectively.*

-Alternatively several developer options can be configured in `atlas-db.yaml` to customize the controller deployment as follow:
+Alternatively several developer options can be configured in `atlas-db.yaml` to customize the controller deployment as follows:

   - resync: Resync duration
   - logtostderr: Logs are written to standard error instead of files.